riccardocadei/CRE/cran-comments.md

+Re-submission (March 17, 2023)

+Thank you for taking the time to review the CRE 0.2.1 package.
+I fixed the problem with URL.

+Best regards,
+Naeem Khoshnevis
+RCD - HUIT
+Harvard University

 Submission (March 17, 2023)

 Thank you for taking the time to review the CRE 0.2.1 package.
 In this update we: